Bangkok Airways: History

 Bangkok Airways planned to order wide-body aircraft as part of its ambition to expand its fleet but these plans to expand to the long haul market eventually fell short.
 It wanted to add its first wide-body jets in 2006 to serve longer-haul destinations such as the UK, India, and Japan and is looking at Airbus A330, Airbus A340 and Boeing 787 aircraft.
 In December 2005, Bangkok Airways announced it had decided to negotiate an order for six Airbus A350-800 aircraft in a 258-seat configuration, to be delivered to the airline commencing in 2013, but the order of the aircraft was cancelled in 2011 due to the further delay of the Airbus plane.

 In 2007, Royal Household Secretary General Kaewkwan Watcharoethai awarded Prasert Prasarttong-Osoth a royal warrant to display the Garuda emblem.

 In 2017, Bangkok Airways received a new Air Operator Certificate, recertified to safety standards set out by ICAO from the Civil Aviation Authority of Thailand.

 On 20 November 2024, it was reported that Bangkok Airways will be wet-leasing two aircraft from Amelia from 1 December 2024 to 29 March 2025 to overcome the shortage of aircraft especially during the upcoming peak tourist season in Thailand.

 By late 2024, Bangkok Airways' current jet fleet of Airbus A319 and A320 aircraft were aging and the airline confirmed that it was evaluating both the Airbus A220 and Embraer E-Jet E2 jets as possible replacements.
 The airline will soon put out a request for proposals from the manufacturers for this potential order with deliveries intended to begin around 2028.

 Financials

 For the fiscal year ending 31 December 2019, Bangkok Airways reported a profit of 351 million baht on revenues of 29,418 million baht.
 Its assets were valued at 61,908 million baht.
 BA lost 300 million baht during the first quarter of 2020, compared with a profit of 500 million baht a year earlier.
 Earnings have continued to decline due to the COVID-19 pandemic, and the airline has asked for government assistance.
-As of 31 December 2019, BA employed 3,010 persons.
+As of 31 December 2019, BA employed 3,010 people.

 Destinations

-As of June 2024, Bangkok Airways flies to the following destinations:
+As of June 2026, Bangkok Airways flies to the following destinations: